 Students with ADHD often have difficulty sustaining attention and maintaining focus while attending to lectures or reading.
 This can negatively impact their academic performance, beyond what is typically observed in individuals at a comparable level of development.
 They may also struggle with executive functions such as concentration, following directions, time management, setting priorities, and organizing their academic life.

 These students may benefit from extended time testing in a distraction-reduced test space.

 Characteristics of a learning disability include a marked discrepancy between intellectual capacity and achievement that is attributed to neurological difficulties in perceiving and/or processing auditory, visual, and/or special information.
 It is important to note that a learning disability is not indicative of an intellectual deficiency.
 Disorders such as dyslexia, dysgraphia, and dyscalculia are included in this disability category.

 Students with learning disabilities benefit from a number of accommodations, strategies, and assistive technology.
-Typical accommodations include use of a computer or word processing device with spell check, calculator, extended time testing, note taking services or permission to audio record lectures, and assistive technology devices and software programs such as Kurzweil 3000.
+Typical accommodations include use of a computer with spell check, calculator, extended time testing, permission to audio record lectures, and assistive technology devices and software programs such as Kurzweil 3000.

 Students with mobility impairments require the instructor to be mindful of classroom accessibility and equal opportunities to participate.
 Depending upon the nature of the physical disability, students may need the following accommodations:

 - Accessible table/seating

 - A student assistant for participation in laboratory sessions

 Students who use wheelchairs or crutches may fatigue easily and find it difficult to arrive to class within time constraints imposed by class schedules.
 Occasional lateness may be unavoidable.
 Flexibility in attendance policies may be necessary due to transportation problems, inclement weather, or elevator or wheelchair breakdown.

 Students with medical disabilities, often hidden, include conditions such as: